vanhoangkha/Networking-fundamentals/Day06_Ethernet_LAN_Switching_Part2.md

 // clears the entire switches MAC table.
 // IF the optional Địa chỉ MAC is used, it will clear the SPECFIC Địa chỉ MAC.

-SW1 #clear Địa chỉ MAC-table dynamic Giao diện <optional Giao diện>
+SW1 #clear Địa chỉ MAC-table dynamic Interface <optional Interface>

-// clears the MAC table entry of the Switch by it's **Giao diện n**ame.
+// clears the MAC table entry of the Switch by it's **Interface n**ame.